solliancenet/tech-immersion-data-ai/environment-setup/ai/3/README.md

   az extension add -n botservice
   ```

+### Azure resources

+Users will need to be able to sign into [LUIS](https://www.luis.ai/) with their Azure Active Directory account and create a new LUIS app.

+Users will also need to be able to register a new Azure App (<https://apps.dev.microsoft.com/>) with their Azure Active Directory account.
+If they do not have permissions to do this step, then an Azure App will need to be created for them and they will need to be supplied with both the **Application Id** and **generated password** (application secret) for the application.
+The steps to do this can be found [here](../../../day2-exp3#task-2-register-a-new-azure-app).

 Lab attendees will run a script to deploy required Azure resources during the lab, using the Azure account provided to them.